Vindraa/HIT238/README.md

 # HIT238
 My name is Rhys Wheeler, i am in my second year of university and currently work as a delivery driver.
-In my spare time i play games with various firneds around the world depending on what time it is.
+In my spare time I play games with various firneds around the world depending on what time it is.